ploomber/doc/doc/user-guide/custom-domains.md

 You must add two records:

-1. `CNAME` record: the subdomain you want to add as the host (e.g., if you want to connect `subdomain.yourdomain.com`, then, you must enter `subdomain`) and `yourapp.ploomberapp.io` as value (where `yourapp` is the ID assigned to your application)
+1. `CNAME` record: the subdomain you want to add as the host (e.g., if you want to connect `subdomain.yourdomain.com`, then, you must enter `subdomain`) and `yourapp.ploomberapp.io` (or `yourapp.ploomber.app` dependending on your application domain) as value (where `yourapp` is the ID assigned to your application)
 2. `CNAME` record: with the shown **CNAME name** and **CNAME value** (as displayed in the **SSL certification status** section)